jinujd/crudman-nestjs/README.md

 ### Zero-config TypeORM DataSource

-From v1.0.0+, Crudman auto-discovers your TypeORM `DataSource` at app startup.
-You no longer need to call `setCrudmanDataSource()` or add a custom provider.
-If discovery fails in unusual setups, you can still set it manually:
+From v1.0.0+, Crudman attempts to auto-discover your TypeORM `DataSource` at app startup.

+Note: in the current beta (1.0.1-beta.x), auto-discovery may not initialize early enough in some apps.
+We’re improving this; until then, please set the `DataSource` manually as shown below.

 ```ts
 import { DataSource } from 'typeorm'